 - (5) Furthermore, the misuse of the financial system to channel criminal or even clean money to terrorist purposes poses a clear risk to the integrity, proper functioning, reputation and stability of the financial system.
 Accordingly, the preventive measures of this Directive should cover not only the manipulation of money derived from crime but also the collection of money or property for terrorist purposes. - (6) The use of large cash payments is highly vulnerable to money laundering and terrorist financing.
 In order to increase vigilance and mitigate the risks posed by cash payments natural or legal persons trading in goods should be covered by this Directive to the extent that they make or receive cash payments of EUR 10 000 or more.
-Member States may decide to adopt stricter provisions including a lower threshold or a general limitation to the usage of cash. - (6a) The use of electronic money products is increasingly considered as a substitute for bank accounts and therefore, further to Directive 2009/110/EC of the European Parliament and of the Council 8, warrants subjecting these products to the AML/CFT obligations.
-However, in certain proven low-risk circumstances and under strict risk mitigating conditions, Member States should be allowed to exempt electronic money products from certain customer due diligence measures, such as the identification and verification of the customer and the beneficial owner.
-The relevant conditions should include a requirement for exempt electronic money products to be used exclusively for purchasing goods or services and that the amount stored electronically be low enough to preclude circumvention of the AML/CFT rules.
-This exemption is without prejudice to the discretion given to Member States to allow obliged entities to apply simplified customer due diligence measures to other electronic money products posing lower risks, in accordance with Article 13. - (7) Legal professionals, as defined by the Member States, should be subject to the provisions of this Directive when participating in financial or corporate transactions, including providing tax advice, where there is the greatest risk of the services of those legal professionals being misused for the purpose of laundering the proceeds of criminal activity or for the purpose of terrorist financing.
+Member States may decide to adopt stricter provisions including a lower threshold or a general limitation to the usage of cash. - (6a) The use of electronic money products is increasingly considered as a substitute for bank accounts and therefore, further to Directive 2009/110/EC of the European Parliament and of the Council , warrants subjecting these products to the AML/CFT obligations.
+However, in certain proven low-risk circumstances and under strict risk mitigating conditions, Member States should be allowed to exempt electronic money products from certain customer due diligence measures, such as the identification and verification of the customer and the beneficial owner but not from the monitoring of transactions or the business relationship, as described in point (d) of Article 11(1) of this Directive.
+The risk mitigating conditions should include a requirement for exempt electronic money products to be used exclusively for purchasing goods or services and that the amount stored electronically be low enough to preclude circumvention of the AML/CFT rules.
+This exemption is without prejudice to the discretion given to Member States to allow obliged entities to apply simplified customer due diligence measures to other electronic money products posing lower risks, in accordance with Article 13. - Legal professionals, as defined by the Member States, should be subject to the provisions of (7) this Directive when participating in financial or corporate transactions, including providing tax advice, where there is the greatest risk of the services of those legal professionals being misused for the purpose of laundering the proceeds of criminal activity or for the purpose of terrorist financing.
 There should, however, be exemptions from any obligation to report information obtained either before, during or after judicial proceedings, or in the course of ascertaining the legal position of a client, so as to ensure respect of the rights guaranteed in Articles 7, 47 and 48 of the Charter of Fundamental Rights of the European Union.
 Thus, legal advice should remain subject to the obligation of professional secrecy unless the legal counsellor is taking part in money laundering or terrorist financing, the legal advice is provided for money laundering or terrorist financing purposes or the lawyer knows that the client is seeking legal advice for money laundering or terrorist financing purposes.